 According to a friend who knows this model better than I do, the machine should have 7 decals when in complete original condition.
 The only one I remember is the one next to the coin slot, but he once named them all and sure enough, they totaled seven.

-Most examples of this machine don't work---the mechanism is frozen and/or the tongue is fused to the roof of Sam's mouth.
-I once drove 5 hours to an auction that had several machines I was interested in, including a very nice-looking, all original Smilin' Sam.
-At the preview I pulled on the tongue, only to find it frozen to the mouth, and I couldn't get the back of the head to come off to even see if the machine had a mechanism.
-The hammer price on that machine was more than $3000 in that sorry condition, and I'll bet the phone bidder later kicked himself for not asking more questions before he bid.
+Most examples of this model don't work---the mechanism is frozen and/or the tongue is fused to the roof of Sam's mouth.
+I once drove 5 hours to an auction that had several machines I was interested in, including a very nice-looking original Sam.
+At the preview I pulled on the tongue, only to find it frozen in place, and I couldn't get the back of the head off to confirm that the machine had a mechanism.
+Something else was also wrong with it, but I can't remember what.
+It looked great, but mechanically needed some work.
+The hammer price on that machine was more than $3000, and I'll bet the phone bidder later kicked himself for not asking more questions before he bid.
 I'm sure he thought he was getting a nice original example, not a project machine.
 Don't make that mistake with this model.

-©Small Vintage Vending 2003-2009
+©Small Vintage Vending 2009